charonn0/RB-Arity/README.md

 * Invoke external functions with a variable number of arguments.

 ##Limitations and caveats
+* Windows only.
+(Other targets probably doable, but not implemented.)
 * External functions may receive 0-6 arguments.
 Passing more than 6 arguments will raise an exception.
 * Argument and return values must be convertable to Ptrs
 * No typechecking